 - Any disconnect between policy and training content will be apparent and can be adjusted, as necessary

 - Administrators gain a greater understanding of the need for an ongoing training process in order to sustain the learning and momentum generated by the initial training sessions

 Reducing the Risks of Restraints

-Although physical intervention is considered by most in healthcare security to be the method of last resort, sometimes hospital employees are left with no alternative but to use this approach on someone who becomes a danger to themselves or others.
+Although physical intervention is considered by most in healthcare security to be a last resort solution, sometimes hospital employees are left with no alternative but to use this approach on someone who becomes a danger to themselves or others.
 This last part of our article on handling abusive patient behavior discusses how hospital personnel can appropriately use restraints.